systematic-magic/AgingPubMed/editorials_pdf.rst

 9.1.
 Check that full name of corresponding author is formatted in bold and underlined font and is followed by colon (:).

 9.2.
+Check that author’s name does NOT contain titles and/or degrees (e.g. Dr., Ph.D., M.D., etc.).

+9.3.
 Check that full name of corresponding author is followed by affiliation (only one affiliation is allowed in PDF regardless of the number of affiliations for the corresponding author in HTML).

-9.3.
+9.4.
 Check that affiliation is formatted in :ref:`plain text<plain_text>` (no special formatting).

-9.4. :ref:`HTML Affiliations checks<affiliations_html_editorials>` (inclusive) are the same for the affiliation in the PDF.
+9.5. :ref:`HTML Affiliations checks<affiliations_html_editorials>` (inclusive) are the same for the affiliation in the PDF.

 .. image:: /_static/corresp_auth.png
    :alt: Corresponding author and affiliations